KenlarTaj/powershell/README.md

 #### Running as Administrator vs. Standard User

-- As a standard user, the script can only access user-installed applications (HKCU) and AppX packages for the current user.
+- As a standard user, the script can access user-installed applications (HKCU) and AppX packages for the current user.
-- As administrator, the script can access both system-installed applications (HKLM) and AppX packages for all users, providing a more complete inventory.
+- As administrator, the script can access system-installed applications (HKLM) and AppX packages for all users, providing a more complete inventory.
 - Some AppX queries (especially with -AllUsers) may require administrative privileges.

 #### Usage Examples

-    # List all installed applications with "Office" in the name
     .\Get-MSIInfo.ps1 "Office"

-    # Display properties of a specified MSI file
     .\Get-MSIInfo.ps1 -f "C:\Installers\app.msi"

-    # List all system-installed applications with "Adobe" in the name
     .\Get-MSIInfo.ps1 -s "Adobe"

-    # List all user-installed applications
     .\Get-MSIInfo.ps1 -u

-    # Export results to a specific CSV file
     .\Get-MSIInfo.ps1 notepad -ExportCsv ".\output.csv"

 ---

 ### Get-Resources.ps1

-Gathers information about the system’s performance, session, hardware, and logged-in users.
-Useful for diagnostics, automation, or reporting across environments.
+Gathers system and user session information including performance metrics, OS data, and logon details.
+Useful for diagnostics, reporting, or remote asset inspection.

 #### Features

-- Collect detailed session info: user, logon time, session state.
+- Enumerates all active user sessions on the local system.
-- Retrieve hardware and OS data: CPU, RAM, OS version, uptime.
+- Retrieves CPU usage, total/free memory, OS version, and uptime.
-- Show resource usage: CPU load, available/free memory.
+- Extracts logon time and session states per user.
-- Works on both remote and local machines (when WinRM is enabled).
+- Supports running locally and remotely (if PowerShell remoting is enabled).
-- Output can be used for compliance reports or monitoring systems.
+- Fully compatible with domain-joined and standalone environments.

 #### Sample Output Fields